 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2359k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2359k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

-Reasons to prefer the Sony Cyber-shot DSC-RX10 IV:
+Advantages of the Sony Cyber-shot DSC-RX10 IV: